Israil Madrimov: Madrimov vs. Soro

-On 17 December 2021, Madrimov fought Michel Soro, who was ranked #1 by the WBA at super welterweight, in an eliminator for the WBA super welterweight championship.
-Madrimov won by technical knockout in the 9th round.
+On 17 December 2021, Madrimov fought Michel Soro, who was ranked #1 by the WBA at light middleweight, in an eliminator for the WBA light-middleweight championship.
+Madrimov won by technical knockout in the ninth round.

 Madrimov vs. Soro II

 The next bout was a rematch against Soro.
 A violent clash of heads in the third round cut Soro near the left eye and blood poured on the canvas.
 After consultation, referee Steve Gray decided to stop the bout and the bout ended in a technical draw.

 Madrimov vs. Kurbanov

-On March 8, 2024 in Riyadh, Saudi Arabia, Madrimov stopped Magomed Kurbanov in the fifth round and won the vacant WBA super welterweight title.
+On March 8, 2024 in Riyadh, Saudi Arabia, Madrimov faced the undefeated Magomed Kurbanov for the vacant WBA light-middleweight title.
+He stopped Kurbanov in the fifth round, winning the title.

-In Tashkent Israil Madrimov was awarded by the President of the Republic of Uzbekistan.
+In Tashkent, Israil Madrimov was awarded by the President of the Republic of Uzbekistan.
 He was handed the keys to a Chevrolet Tahoe.

 Madrimov vs. Crawford

-On April 20, 2024 it was reported that Madrimov would make the first defense of his WBA super welterweight title against Terence Crawford on August 3, 2024 in Los Angeles, CA. He lost the fight by unanimous decision.
+On April 20, 2024, it was reported that Madrimov would make the first defense of his WBA light-middleweight title against ESPN's #1 P4P fighter Terence Crawford on August 3, 2024, at BMO Stadium in Los Angeles, California, with the vacant interim WBO title also on the line.
+Crawford, undefeated at 40–0 and a two-time undisputed champion and three-weight world champion, was coming off of a stoppage victory over Errol Spence Jr. to become undisputed at welterweight.

+Madrimov proved to be a difficult matchup for Crawford, preventing Crawford from settling into his rhythm and repeatedly catching him with a straight rights, while Crawford found success behind the southpaw jab, landing with hard uppercuts and being more active.
+Despite a constant back-and-forth, Crawford dominated his way to a unanimous decision victory, handing Madrimov his first loss and ending his brief title reign.
+Madrimov nevertheless became the first person to go the distance with Crawford since 2016 after an 11-fight stoppage streak, and the competitiveness of the bout even made some observers question Crawford's ability at heavier weights.